19th Century US Newspapers Digital Archive

 America's Historical Newspapers (1690-2000)

 News articles covering topics in government, politics, social issues, culture, literature discoveries, inventions, and more from hundreds of primary sources.
 Search using either the timeline or topic search to find news and eyewitness accounts and pro/con articles of events, issues, and daily life in the colonies or during the Revolutionary War, westward expansion, the Civil War, Reconstruction, industrialization, the Progressive Era, World War I, the Great Depression, Vietnam War, World War II, Civil Rights Movement, Cold War, globalization, and other eras.
 Also included are illustrations, advertisements, classifieds, birth and marriage announcements, obituaries, stories about historic people, and other articles exactly as they appeared in print.

 American Government provides a complete, multifaceted examination of the foundations of our government and political system that supports curriculum or research projects focused on the government of the United States.
 Searchable by theme or keyword; overviews, analysis and primary source documents are included.

 American National Biography Online

-American National Biography offers portraits of more than 18,700 men & women — from all eras and walks of life — whose lives have shaped the nation.
-The online edition of the ANB, published by Oxford University Press, features over 2,700 illustrations, more that 80,000 hyperlinked cross-reference, links to select web sites, and powerful search and browse capabilities.
+American National Biography offers portraits of more than 18,700 men and women — from all eras and walks of life — whose lives have shaped the nation.
+The online edition of the ANB, published by Oxford University Press, features over 2,700 illustrations, more than 80,000 hyperlinked cross-references, links to select web sites, and powerful search and browse capabilities.
 The ANB Online is updated semi-annually, with new entries and revisions of previously published entries to enhance their accuracy and currency.